5G-MAG/rt-mbms-modem/README.md

 Before continuing, please verify that your SDR is detected by running ``SoapySDRUtil --find``

-The output should show your device, e.g.:
+The output should show your device, e.g. for LimeSDR:

 ````
 ######################################################